ispras/utopia-hls/src/hls/README.md

 * `mapper` binds the operations w/ library elements and maps the computation graph to HW;
 * `compiler` constructs the RTL IR and generates the HDL description;
 * `runtime` provides the drivers and the API for interacting w/ the accelerator;
-* `debugger` includes simulation, verification and debugging tools.
+* `debugger` includes simulation, verification, and debugging tools.